-- 22.3.2.
-Any subsequent charges (chargebacks, discount fees, processing fees or other fees) to the agency's credit card bank account will be transferred by the OST to fund 2600.
+- 23.3.2.
+Any subsequent charges (chargebacks, discount fees, processing fees, or other fees) to the agency's credit card bank account will be transferred by the OST to fund 2600 or the fund provided by the agency.
 The agency may elect to use a different fund, but it must contact the OST to request the change.
-The agency is responsible for making any adjustments to properly categorize the charges to the appropriate fund. - 22.3.3.
-The card issuer, processing financial institution or authorized agent credits the agency's credit card bank account with the entire amount of the transaction (or, if applicable, the transaction amount and the convenience fee) and periodically (generally on a monthly basis) charges the agency for any discount fees and/or processing fees related to the transactions conducted during the period under consideration. - 22.4.
-Chargebacks posted to the agency's credit card bank account as they occur and are recorded by the OST as an unfavorable credit card adjustment. - 23.
+The agency is responsible for making any adjustments to properly categorize the charges to the appropriate fund. - 23.3.3.
+The card issuer, processing financial institution or authorized agent credits the agency's credit card bank account with the entire amount of the transaction (or, if applicable, the transaction amount and the convenience fee) and periodically (generally on a monthly basis) charges the agency for any discount fees and/or processing fees related to the transactions conducted during the period under consideration. - 23.4.
+Chargebacks posted to the agency's credit card bank account as they occur and are recorded by the OST as an unfavorable credit card adjustment. - 24.
 Except for credit card transactions being processed through the State Portal, for any business day during which there is activity in an agency's credit card bank account, the OST will prepare and enter two separate transactions to reflect the total amount transferred between the credit card bank account and the State servicing account.
-One transaction will represent all credit card revenues and the other will represent all credit card charges. - 23.1.
+One transaction will represent all credit card revenues and the other will represent all credit card charges. - 24.1.
 If, at the end of a business day, the agency's credit card bank account has a positive balance, that balance will be transferred to the State servicing bank.
-The OST will prepare a favorable credit card adjustment form debiting Cash with Treasurer and crediting the Treasurer's Credit Card Clearing Account for the amount of the transfer. - 23.2.
+The OST will prepare a favorable credit card adjustment form debiting Cash with Treasurer and crediting the Treasurer's Credit Card Clearing Account for the amount of the transfer. - 24.2.
 If, at the end of a business day, the agency's credit card bank account has a negative balance, an amount sufficient to return the account balance to zero will be transferred from the State servicing bank to the agency's credit card bank account.
-The OST will prepare an unfavorable credit card adjustment form, debiting the Treasurer's Credit Card Clearing Account and crediting Cash with Treasurer for the amount of the transfer. - 23.3.
-Except for credit card transaction processed through the State Portal, transfers will be made to or from fund 2600.
-An agency may elect to use a different fund, but it must contact the OST to request the change. - 23.4.
-The OST will provide a copy of the completed favorable or unfavorable credit card adjustment forms to the affected agency via facsimile transmission or other means.
+The OST will prepare an unfavorable credit card adjustment form, debiting the Treasurer's Credit Card Clearing Account and crediting Cash with Treasurer for the amount of the transfer. - 24.3.
+Except for credit card transaction processed through the State Portal, transfers will be made to or from the agency selected fund. - 24.4.
+The agency will use statements provided by OST to locate the appropriate favorable and unfavorable documents in AFIS.

-Topic 40 Revenues and Receipts Issued 07/23/18 Section 15 Accepting Credit Cards for Payment Page 8 of 9
+Topic 40 Revenues and Receipts Issued 07/27/20 Section 15 Accepting Credit Cards for Payment Page 8 of 9

-- 23.5.
-The favorable and unfavorable credit card adjustment forms prepared by the OST will have no detailed information except for the date and amount of the transfer, the event type, the number of the fund affected and the agency involved.
-The affected agency must analyze the merchant billing statements, the credit card bank account statement and its own transaction records (such as register tapes or activity logs) to determine the composition of such transfers and to properly account for them. - 24.
+- 24.5.
+The favorable and unfavorable credit card adjustment forms prepared by the OST will have no detailed information except for the date and amount of the transfer, the event type, the number of the fund affected, and the agency involved.
+The affected agency must analyze the merchant billing statements, the credit card bank account statement and its own transaction records (such as register tapes or activity logs) to determine the composition of such transfers and to properly account for them - 25.
 The following balance sheet accounts, revenue sources, expenditure objects, and funds are used to report the transactions in AFIS related to credit card activity.
 The general ledger accounts are system-generated by AFIS based upon the event type used when processing the transactions.
-The revenue source, expenditure object and fund number, if required by the type of transaction, must be keyed into AFIS, or in the case of State Portal transactions, are interfaced into AFIS.
+The revenue source, expenditure object, and fund number, if required by the type of transaction, must be keyed into AFIS, or in the case of State Portal transactions, are interfaced into AFIS.

-24.1.
+25.1.
 Balance sheet accounts: